GovReady/govready-q/Schema.md

 #### `password`

 This type asks the user for a password.
-It is the same as the `text` question type, except that a password input field is used to mask the input. `placeholder` and `help` can be specified.
+It is the same as the `text` question type, except that a password input field is used to mask the input. `help` can be specified. `placeholder` and `default` are not allowed.

 #### `email-address`

 This type asks the user for an email address.
-It is the same as the `text` question type, except that the value entered must be a valid email address. `placeholder` and `help` can be specified.
+It is the same as the `text` question type, except that the value entered must be a valid email address. `placeholder`, `default`, and `help` can be specified.

 #### `url`

 This type asks the user for a web address (a URL).
-It is the same as the `text` question type, except that the value entered must be a valid web address. `placeholder` and `help` can be specified.
+It is the same as the `text` question type, except that the value entered must be a valid web address. `placeholder`, `default`, and `help` can be specified.
 The web address is not checked for existence --- only the form (syntax) of the address is checked.

 #### `longtext`

 This type asks the user for free-form text using a large text input area that allows for multiple lines of text.
 The text cannot be empty.

+A `default` value can be specified, which fills in the field with a value that the user can edit (or not) before submitting the answer.
+The field is rendered like other Module documents --- just like the `prompt`.

 `help` text can be specified which provides an additional prompt smaller and below the field input.